TonyCrane/mkdocs-toolchain/mkdocs/docs/dev-guide/themes.md

 NOTE:
-If you are looking for existing third party themes, they are listed in the MkDocs [community wiki].
-If you want to share a theme you create, you should list it on the Wiki.
+If you are looking for existing third party themes, they are listed in the [community wiki] page and the [MkDocs project catalog][catalog].
+If you want to share a theme you create, you should list it there.

 When creating a new theme, you can either follow the steps in this guide to create one from scratch or you can download the `mkdocs-basic-theme` as a